The Inheritors (Golding novel): Reception

 The Inheritors was published on 16 September 1955, when Golding's literary reputation was still in its nascent stages.
 However, though few in number to begin with, reviews of the book were largely positive: two separate critics—Philip Day from The Sunday Times and Peter Green (who was later a friend of Golding's) from The Daily Telegraph—described the novel as a tour de force, whilst Isabel Quigly called it "a many-dimensional and astonishing book" in The Spectator two weeks after its initial publication, along with similarly positive reviews from myriad newspapers and literary journals.
 These sat amongst two more negative reviews: one from a leading member of the Communist Party of Great Britain, Margot Heinemann, who found the book hard to understand and disapproved of its allegedly negative portrayal of man's ascension; and one from The Times, that would have preferred it if Neanderthals were the subjects of history books and not fiction.

-The novel sold 1800 copies by 3 October and 3000 by 28 October.
+The novel sold 1,800 copies by 3 October and 3,000 by 28 October.
 Sales figures of Golding's previous book in America affected American publishers' opinions on the novel, who worried that a novel like The Inheritors would only receive 'ivory-tower appreciation' and consequently chose not to publish it at the time.

-In a recent review of 2021, Ben Okri in the Irish Times admires its invention of the language it uses:One of the great achievements of the novel is the language in which it is rendered.
+In a 2021 review, Ben Okri in the Irish Times admires its invention of the language it uses:

+One of the great achievements of the novel is the language in which it is rendered.
 There is a special quality to the writing.
 Golding not only invents a world but invests it with a high degree of linguistic intensity.
-The language owes something to the liberating achievement of Joyce, Virginia Woolf and stream-of-consciousness.
-But its achievement is wholly Golding’s own.
+The language owes something to the liberating achievement of James Joyce, Virginia Woolf and stream-of-consciousness.
+But its achievement is wholly Golding's own.

 The book, particularly the last chapter, was the inspiration for the 1976 song "A Trick of the Tail" by British rock band Genesis.